dragan-ivanovic/logish/README.md

 the query variable `q` and string literal `"World"`.

-Technically, the argument to `run()` is a function that accepts a logic variable created by `run()` and returns a goal (to the right of `->` in our example).
+Technically, the argument to `run()` is a function that accepts a logic variable created by `run()` and returns a goal that uses the variable(to the right of `->` in our example).
 What `run()` does next is to execute (i.e., try to satisfy) the goal, which may result in zero or more solutions.
 For each solution, `run()` puts the value of the logic variable in the resulting stream.
 This is done lazily: only when the code accessing the stream tries to get the next element, the next solution of the goal is computed.
 Since a goal may succeed infinitely many times, the resulting stream may be infinite.

 Java expression `run(q -> unify(q, "World")` can be read as a question: \`_Which values of `q` make goal `unify(q, "World")` true?_' The only solution for _q_ is equal